zot/textcraft/html/README.md

 The MIT license is [here](LICENSE)

+## Example MUDs

+Shift-click or right-click and choose "Save link as..." to save these to your disk

+* <a href='javascript:window.textcraft ? textcraft.Gui.activateMudFromURL("examples/Key%20Example.yaml") : document.location = "examples/Key%20Example.yaml"'>Key and Lock</a>
+* <a href='javascript:window.textcraft ? textcraft.Gui.activateMudFromURL("examples/Extension%20Example.yaml") : document.location = "examples/Extension%20Example.yaml"'>Simple Extension</a>

 # Using the MUD

 1. Start by creating or uploading a MUD (using the Create or Upload buttons)